 If you intend to do anything with the fleece beyond composting it, organise the harvest as you go.
 Three labelled bags per animal:

-• 1sts (blanket): the prime fiber from the body - finest, most uniform, lowest guard hair.
-3 to 7 inch staple length.
+- 1sts (blanket): the prime fiber from the body - finest, most uniform, lowest guard hair.
+7.5 to 18 cm staple length.
 This is the high-value clip.
 Move it off the mat before the shearer starts on the legs and apron.

-• 2nds: neck and upper legs.
-Slightly coarser, 1.5 to 5 inch staple.
+- 2nds: neck and upper legs.
+Slightly coarser, 3.8 to 12.7 cm staple.
 Acceptable for yarn, valuable for blends.

-• 3rds: lower legs, apron, heavily contaminated trimmings.
-1.5 inches and up, highest guard-hair content.
+- 3rds: lower legs, apron, heavily contaminated trimmings.
+3.8 cm and up, highest guard-hair content.
 Useful for felting and rug-making.

 The catastrophic failure mode is letting blanket fleece sit on the mat while the shearer cuts the apron - coarse leg hair contaminates the prime clip and downgrades the entire blanket.
 For show-grade fleeces, lay paper sheets and "noodle" (carefully roll) the blanket intact to preserve staple architecture.